0mniteck/debian/README.md

 # debian
-Tagged releases of debian docker images for reproducible build images.
+Tagged releases of debian docker images for reproducible builds.